What is ITAD?

 A leader in the ITAD industry, TechReset goes beyond recycling computers.
 We fully repurpose units to extend the life of IT equipment beyond its first use.
 TechReset offers on-site device removal, certified audit reporting and completely secure data eradication through gold standard data cleanse software or physical hard drive shredding.

-TechReset is a Division of OEM Corporation.
+TechReset is now a part of Quantum Lifecycle Partners.